cyber-spirit/SETaP-Coursework-Draft/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development and is not yet finished.

 Contents
 --------